What makes a city gay, you ask? Does it mean that it falls in love with another city of the same gender?

 For an alternative experience, Canned Fruit embraces its queerness.
 With an ethos to liberate and free all those who feel different, the club night is an open and accepting space for all!

 15. Paris – France

 Paris Pride in June is the most popular gay event in Paris.
-It's an explosion of colour, diversity and love, with all kinds of people from across the French LGBTQ community coming out to stand together.
+It's a burst of color, diversity, and love, with all kinds of people from across the French LGBTQ community coming out to stand together.

-And just when you thought Paris couldn't get any gayer, along comes a gay bakery that makes baguettes in the shape of a penis called, La Baguette Magique:
+And just when you thought Paris couldn't get any gayer, along comes a gay bakery that makes baguettes in the shape of a man's private part, La Baguette Magique:

 16. São Paulo – Brazil